What Does (And Doesn't) Renters Insurance Cover?

 Bed bugs and pests

 Most renters insurance policies will not cover damage costs associated with bed bugs, with limited exceptions.
-Along with rodents, they are considered a maintenance issue, and not covered under your standard renters policy.
+Along with rodents, they are considered a landlord maintenance issue, and not covered under your standard renters policy.

 Earthquake and flood damage